remarkjs/remark/packages/remark-parse/readme.md

 *   Newlines in link and image titles
 *   White space in link and image URLs in auto-links (links in brackets, `<` and `>`)
-*   Lazy blockquote continuation, lines not preceded by a greater than character (`>`), for lists, code, and thematic breaks
+*   Lazy block quote continuation, lines not preceded by a greater than character (`>`), for lists, code, and thematic breaks

 ###### `options.footnotes`